arif-desu/Lyra/docs/Thejas32.md

 ### Periodic Mode
-An initial counter value can be loaded by writing to the TIMER_LOAD Register and the counter starts decrementing from this value if the counter is enabled.
+An initial counter value can be loaded by writing to the `TIMER_LOAD` Register and the counter starts decrementing from this value if the counter is enabled.

 The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the TIMER_LOAD Register.
 The counter starts to decrement again and this whole cycle repeats for as long as the counter is enabled.

+In both modes the end of timer count is signalled by an interrupt.
+- When masked, the raw interrupt status can be read in `GLOBAL_TIMER_INT_STATUS`.
+The bits in this register correspond to Timer number, eg, 0 = TIMER0.
+So to check the raw interrupt status of TIMER2, check the bit 2 ((0x1 << 2) or 0x4).
+- When unmasked, this interrupt status can be read in `TIMERx->ISR` (x = 0,1,2) at the 0th bit of register.
+The bit sets to 1 when the interrupt occurs.

 #### Prescalar
-There is no clock tree diagram available online, so my guess is as good as yours.
-From experimentation with the timer, I found loading the value 100 in LOAD register, generates 1 us delay. _Considering the 100 MHz CPU clock as the bus clock_, it means it takes 100 cycles of bus to the timer to count down to 0, making the prescalar 100.
+There is no clock tree diagram available, so my guess is as good as yours.
+We consider the CPU bus clock to be 100 MHz as advertised.

+From experimentation with the timer :

+- Case 1 : Timer initialized with interrupt masked (`Timer_Init()`), TIMER_LOAD = 50 for a 1us delay and (50*1000) for 1ms delay.
+- Case 2 : Timer initialized with interrupt unmasked (`Timer_Init_IT()`), TIMER_LOAD = 100 for a 1us delay and (100*1000) for 1ms delay.

 ---
 # Interrupts and Exceptions

-From RISC-V ISA Vol-1 (Unprivileged) :
+These are RISC-V definitions :

-- Exception : Used to refer to an unusual condition occurring at runtime associated with an instruction in the current hart.
+- **Exception** : Used to refer to an unusual condition occurring at runtime (ie synchronous in nature) associated with an instruction in the current core.
+Eg : Illegal instruction

-- Interrupt : Refers to an external asynchronous event that may cause a hart to experience unexpected transfer of control.
+- **Interrupt** : Refers to an external asynchronous event that may cause a hart to experience unexpected transfer of control.
+Typically done by peripherals.

+The transfer of control in both cases is called a **Trap**.

 ## Interrupt

-Interrupts can only be enabled/ disabled on a global basis and not individually.
+Interrupts can only be **enabled/ disabled on a global basis** and not individually.
 There is an event/interrupt controller outside of the core that performs masking and buffering of the interrupt lines.
-The global interrupt enable is done via the CSR register `MSTATUS`.

 ET1031 **does support nested interrupt/exception handling**.
 Exceptions inside interrupt/exception handlers cause another exception, thus exceptions during the critical part of the exception handlers, i.e. before having saved the `MEPC` and `MSTATUS` register, will cause those register to be overwritten.
 Interrupts during interrupt/exception handlers are disabled by default, but can be explicitly enabled if desired.

+Example for timer interrupt :
+- Initialize timer in interrupt mode `Timer_Init_IT()`.
+- Enable global interrupts `__enable_irq()`
+- Enable timer interrupt in PLIC (Platform-level Interrupt Controller) with `PLIC_Enable()`, which takes the interrupt number as argument.
+- Define the IRQHandler routine.
+Make sure to clear the timer interrupt with `Timer_ClearInterrupt()` before return.
+- Start Timer